CARV-ICS-FORTH/knot/README.md

 Karvdash is deployed using [Helm](https://helm.sh) (version 3).

 To install, you need a running Kubernetes environment with the following features:
-* A private Docker registry.
-You can run one using the [official instructions](https://docs.docker.com/registry/deploying/), or use [this](https://artifacthub.io/packages/helm/twuni/docker-registry) Helm chart.
 * The [cert-manager](https://cert-manager.io) certificate management controller for Kubernetes.
 This is used for creating certificates automatically for the admission webhooks.
 We use [this](https://artifacthub.io/packages/helm/jetstack/cert-manager) Helm chart.
 * An [ingress controller](https://kubernetes.github.io/ingress-nginx/) answering to a domain name and its wildcard (i.e. both `example.com` and `*.example.com` should both point to your server).
 You can use [xip.io](http://xip.io) if you don't have a DNS entry.
 We use [this](https://artifacthub.io/packages/helm/ingress-nginx/ingress-nginx) Helm chart.
 * For storage of Karvdash state, an existing persistent volume claim, or a directory in a shared filesystem mounted at the same path across all Kubernetes nodes, like NFS, [Gluster](https://www.gluster.org), or similar.
 * For files, either a shared filesystem like the one used for storing the configuration, or access to an S3 service based on [MinIO](https://min.io).
+* Optionally, a private Docker registry.
+You can run one using the [official instructions](https://docs.docker.com/registry/deploying/), or use [this](https://artifacthub.io/packages/helm/twuni/docker-registry) Helm chart.
-* Optionally [Datashim](https://github.com/datashim-io/datashim), in which case Karvdash can be used to configure datasets (Datashim is required for files over S3).
+* Optionally, [Datashim](https://github.com/datashim-io/datashim), in which case Karvdash can be used to configure datasets (Datashim is required for files over S3).
-* Optionally the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack), for supporting the "Argo Metrics" template (a template that automatically creates a Prometheus/Grafana stack for collecting metrics from Argo).
+* Optionally, the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack), for supporting the "Argo Metrics" template (a template that automatically creates a Prometheus/Grafana stack for collecting metrics from Argo).
 We use [this](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack) Helm chart.

 To deploy, first add the repo and then install.
 For example: